point-source/dart_ping/dart_ping/README.md

 final ping = Ping('google.com', encoding: Utf8Codec(allowMalformed: true));
 ```

+### Windows Compatibility

+When using this package with Flutter for Windows, release builds [may not work as intended](https://github.com/point-source/dart_ping/issues/16).
+This is due to a [known issue](https://github.com/dart-lang/sdk/issues/39945) with the Flutter framework on windows.
+There is [a workaround described here.](https://github.com/dart-lang/sdk/issues/39945#issuecomment-870428151)

 ## Features and bugs

 Please file feature requests and bugs at the [issue tracker][tracker].